smol-ai/developer/prompt.md

             <h3>{third section here}</h3>
             <!-- and so on, as many sections and details/summary subpoints as warranted -->

-            With all the words in brackets replaced by the summary of the content. sanitize HTML tags with HTML entities, so <template> becomes &lt;template&gt; .
+            With all the words in brackets replaced by the summary of the content. sanitize non visual HTML tags with HTML entities, so <template> becomes &lt;template&gt; but <strong> stays the same.
 Only draw from the source content, do not hallucinate.
 Finally, end with other questions that the user might want answered based on this source content:

             <hr>
             <h2>Next prompts</h2>